elliedeshaies/css-exercise-four/README.md

 # css-exercise-four

-Exercise focused on the usage of media queries
+Exercise focused on the usage of media queries completed as part of Bloc's UX design course.